Changeover waiting times in a subway network

 The explosion in the effectiveness of mathematical optimization methods in the past 20 years has opened up new opportunities when it comes to optimizing railways.

-The application area B "Networks" developed by Matheon is a front runner in this field with important research contributions to track allocation, to rolling stock rostering and individual wagon freight transport
+The Area B "Networks" developed by Matheon is a front runner in this field with important research contributions to track allocation, to rolling stock rostering and individual wagon freight transport

 optimization as well as to vehicle rotation planning and synchronized timetabling for intercity passenger transport.